-In January 2010 we launched [cobot](http://cobot.me), our coworking space management service, which is also the time we (err, cobot) started recording any numbers, so here we go:
+In January 2010 we launched [Cobot](https://cobot.me), our coworking space management software, which is also the time we (that is, Cobot) started recording any numbers, so here we go:

 Our space has room for about 20 people max, but we can sign up more because nobody is there all the time (see "Attendance" below).
 Since January we have grown from 8 to 23 coworkers (Not counting the people with day passes and "upstreamers" - people working for upstream and not paying any rent).

 We are getting maybe 2 or 3 people per week dropping in to try out co.up.
 1 to 2 of these sign up every month.
 Churns are very low, mostly because people move to other cities.

 In the beginning, most coworkers were on a "full time" plan, but now the "part timers" are the majority.

 As you can see our revenue is steadily increasing.
 We have 3 plans: